fpereiro/gotoB/readme.md

 B.mount ('body', helloWorld);
 ```

 `target` must always be a string.
 It can be either `'body'` or a string of the form `'#ID'`, where `ID` is the id of a DOM element that is already in the document.
-If `target` is not present in the document, the function will notify an error and will return `false`.
+If `target` is not present in the document, the function will report an error and will return `false`.

- `B.mount` will execute the vfun function passing no parameters to it.
+ `B.mount` will execute the `vfun` passing no parameters to it.
 This function must return either a lith or a lithbag.
-If the function doesn't return a valid lith or lithbag, `B.mount` will notify an error and return `false`.
+If the function doesn't return a valid lith or lithbag, `B.mount` will report an error and return `false`.

 The HTML generated will be placed at the *top* of the target.
 In the example above, the `<body>` will look like this: